 other diseases.
 Certain blood tests can also help to check strain on the heart.

 pulmonary hypertension.
 Treatment tries to manage symptoms and may include 1 or more of

 - Anticoagulants.
 These are blood thinners used to make the blood less likely to clot and help it flow more freely.

-- Calcium channel blocking/vasodilator drugs.
-These are used to improve the heart’s ability to pump blood.
+medicines.
+These are used to improve the heart’s ability to pump

 - Pulmonary artery specific therapy.
 This type of medicine targets the pulmonary arteries and tries to decrease the pressure of the blood flow through these arteries.
 These medicines include ambrisentan, sildenafil, and epoprostenol.